RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Clone Wars/Clone Wars.md

 	![screenshot](invaders-sun.png)

-+ Add this code to your spaceship, so that it switches costume whenever it collides with a flying hippo:
++ Add this code to your spaceship so that it switches costume whenever it collides with a flying hippo:

 	```blocks
 		when flag clicked